 ROI GENOME FLASH

-How brands are missing out on an improved 30% ROI for their advertising spend.
+How brands are missing out on an improved 30% ROI on their advertising spend

 Brands often allocate significant portions of their budget to video for good reason – they’re effective, can impact buying decisions in multiple ways, and can be measured with the right analytic approach.
 As digital channels have evolved, traditional linear TV video advertising has been chipped away, with significant portions of advertising spend moving to digital marketing channels like Facebook, Google and Amazon.
 Still, brands are missing a huge opportunity – Analytic Partners’ ROI Genome shows that Streaming TV is massively underutilized, leaving millions of dollars of lost sales opportunities on the table.